BlueBrain/Brayns/README.md

 Brayns is a large-scale scientific visualization platform.
 It is based on Intel OSPRAY to perform CPU Ray-tracing, which allows it to take full advantage of the underlying hardware where it runs.

-It is based on a extension-plugin architecture.
-The core provides basic functionalities that can be reused and/or extended on plugins, which are independent and can be loaded or disabled at start-up.
-This simplifies the process of adding support for new scientific visualization use cases, without compromising the reliability of the rest of the software.

 Brayns comes with a main application for its usage:

  * **braynsService**: A rendering backend which can be accessed over the internet and streams images to the connected clients.

-Brayns also comes with some already-made plugins:

-* **CircuitExplorer**: Allows for Sonata circuit visualization and simulation rendering.
-* **AtlasExplorer**: A plugin capable of interpreting and render NRRD volumes.

 ## Building